-At the administrative board meeting dated September 30th, 2020 of Sustainable Energy for All Verein für nachhaltige Energie, Vienna, we were elected as auditor for the fiscal year 2020.
-The organisation, represented by the Chief Executive Officer, concluded an audit contract with us to audit the financial statements as of December 31st, 2020, including the accounting system pursuant to sections 269 et seqq.
+At the administrative board meeting dated December 6th, 2022 of Sustainable Energy for All Verein für nachhaltige Energie, Vienna, we were elected as auditor for the fiscal years 2022.
+The organisation, represented by the Chief Executive Officer, concluded an audit contract with us to audit the financial statements as of December 31st, 2022, including the accounting system pursuant to sections 269 et seqq.
 UGB (Austrian Company Code).

-As the organisation qualifies as an International Non-Governmental Organisation according to BGBI I Nr 174/1992 the rules of the Austrian Association Act (Vereinsgesetz) are not binding.
-Therefore, the financial statements were prepared voluntarily in accordance with the rules of the Austrian Association Act and the UGB.
+The organisation qualifies as an International Non-Governmental Organisation according to BGBI I Nr 54/2021.
+The rules of the Austrian Association Act (Vereinsgesetz) are binding.
+Therefore, the financial statements were prepared mandatory in accordance with the rules of the Austrian Association Act and the UGB.
 The organisation is a large organisation pursuant to section 22 of the Austrian Association Act.

-The audit is a voluntary audit.
+The audit is a statutory audit pursuant to section 22 of the Austrian Association Act.